ragulmurugesan/full-meals-with-nextjs/README.md

 # full-meals-with-nextjs
-A platform build with Next JS to explore the different food and maintain community that shares the same palette!
+A cumulative platform build with Next JS to explore the different food and maintain community that shares the same palette!